amannj/comtradeRggregator/README.md

 ### `is.available_Comtrade()`

-To check if data of a particular trade data set, frequency or country available according to the [Comtrade Data Availability file](https://comtrade.un.org/data/da) before running a query, use function `is.available_Comtrade()`.
-The function uses the locally stored Comtrade Data Availability file which is updated on a daily basis.
+Sometimes you might want to check if data for a particular trade classification, frequency and/or country is available on Comtrade before running a query.
+For this you can use function `is.available_Comtrade()` which uses the [Comtrade Data Availability file](https://comtrade.un.org/data/da) which it which is updates on a daily basis.<sup>[2](#fn2)</sup>

 #### Examples